keoni-gt/TokenEase/README.md

 1. Click on the TokenEase icon in your Chrome toolbar to open the extension.
 2. Enter your token in the provided field.
-3. Click the "Login" button to log into your desired platform.
+3. Click the "Login" button to log into your Discord account.
 4. To save a token for future use, click the "Save" button within the extension.
 5. You can access your saved tokens by clicking the "Saved Tokens" option in the extension menu.